getporter/porter/docs/content/configuration.md

 Porter sometimes uses feature flags to release new functionality for users to evaluate, without affecting the stability of Porter.
-You can enable an experimental feature using:
+You can enable an experimental feature by:

-* the global flag `--experimental flagA,flagB`.
+* Using the experimental global flag `--experimental flagA,flagB`.
   The value is a comma-separated list of strings.
-* the environment variable `PORTER_EXPERIMENTAL=flagA,flagB`.
+* Setting the PORTER_EXPERIMENTAL environment variable like so `PORTER_EXPERIMENTAL=flagA,flagB`.
   The value is a comma-separated list of strings.
-* the configuration file entry `experimental = ["flagA","flagB"]`.
-The
+* Setting the experimental field in the configuration file like so `experimental = ["flagA","flagB"]`.
-  value is an array of strings.
+  The value is an array of strings.

 ### Build Drivers